scottjehl/PE/README.md

 ### Running pe in the Browser

 The example above can simply be used to serve a static HTML page, and often that's enough!
-But in order to reinstate the data binding relationship on the client for dynamic updates, the HTML needs to contain the referenced data source and pe.js library, which can be added to the HTML as a whole, or ideally, used within Web Components to scope the data locally.
+But in order to reinstate the data binding relationship on the client for dynamic updates, the HTML needs to contain the referenced data source and pe.js library, which can be added to the HTML as a whole, or ideally, within a scope of say, a web component.

 With the data and pe.js loaded in the browser, no additional custom scripting will be needed to keep HTML elements bound to their data sources.
 In the browser, pe.js is designed to listen for updates to the data and update the markup automatically.
 So from here, any code you write that updates data sources directly will cause the HTML to reflect those changes.